mako-framework/docs/01_getting_started/01_installation.md

 Open `http://localhost:8000` in your browser of choice and you're ready to start coding!

-> The included development server is great when getting started and for quick prototyping but your should probably use a <abbr title="virtual machine">VM</abbr> setup that closely resembles your production environment for advanced projects.
+> The included development server is great when getting started and for quick prototyping but your should probably use a <abbr title="virtual machine">VM</abbr> or Docker setup that closely resembles your production environment for advanced projects.

 --------------------------------------------------------